INTRODUCTION

 Dysbiosis (changes in bacterial composition compared to normal skin bacteria) is commonly observed

-The sinus tracts are ideal for bacterial remnants to stay and grow and the bacteria may produce biofilms which may contribute to inflammation and the chronicity of the disease
+The sinus tracts are ideal for bacterial remnants to stay, grow produce biofilm which may contribute to inflammation and the chronicity of the disease

 This may contribute to a persistent immune response that may cause further damage in the dermis which may lead to further suppuration, tunnels and fibrosis